HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sc-28-1/index.md

 The information system implements cryptographic mechanisms to prevent unauthorized disclosure and modification of [Assignment: organization-defined information] on [Assignment: organization-defined information system components].

-### TDP Implementation
+### OPS Implementation

-TDP will store sensitive information in cloud.gov S3 buckets, which are encrypted by default with [AES-256](https://www.idera.com/glossary/aes-256-bit-encryption) encryption.
+OPS will store sensitive information in cloud.gov S3 buckets, when applicable, which are encrypted by default with [AES-256](https://www.idera.com/glossary/aes-256-bit-encryption) encryption.

 #### Related Files